 All other conversions are not necessarily "safe" as they can sometimes yield unexpected results.
 This is an issue with implicit conversions since they are automatic: the programmer does not explicitly write code to do the conversion.
 For example, a common problem is mixing signed and unsigned integral types in arithmetic expressions.
 This can become a problem since the ranges of signed and unsigned integer types differ; unsigned integers are permitted to overflow and wrap (modulo arithmetic) whereas signed integers should never overflow.
 This further implies:

-C++ specifies that signed overflow is undefined behaviour;

-Unsigned wraparound is well-defined, but it can result in coding mistakes

-Example: 4U – 5U yields a large positive value

-The smallest signed negative values might not have a positive counterpart (using the same signed integer type)

 6.6.2 Guidance to language users